jaraonthe-dot-net/ASB/doc/Built-in Functions.md

 `&println` behaves the same, but additionally prints a Newline character after the output. `&println` can also be used without a parameter, in which case only a Newline character is printed.

 Note that immediates may be given as a negative number, in which case they will also be printed as such.
 The same applies to parameter's which have an immediate as value (which may have been passed along via several invocations).
-See [[#`&normalize`|&normalize]] for more information about this phenomenon.
+See [`&normalize`](#normalize) for more information about this phenomenon.

 ### `&print_*`, `&println_*`